 This Official Statement describes the terms and use of proceeds of, and security for, the Bonds.
-This introduction is subject in all respects to the additional information contained in this Official Statement, including Appendices A through E. All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
+This introduction is subject in all respects to the additional information contained in this Official Statement, including Appendices A through D. All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.

 Specific reference is made to the Commonwealth's Information Statement dated April 27, 2001 (the "April Information Statement"), as it appears as Appendix A in the Official Statement dated May 9, 2001 of the Commonwealth with respect to the Commonwealth's General Obligation Bonds, Consolidated Loan of 2001, Series B (the "May Official Statement").
 A copy of the May Official Statement has been filed with each Nationally Recognized Municipal Securities Information Repository currently recognized by the Securities and Exchange Commission and with the Municipal Securities Rulemaking Board.
-The information contained in the April Information Statement has been supplemented by the Commonwealth Information Statement Supplement dated October 31, 2001 (the "Supplement"), which is attached hereto as Appendix A. The April Information Statement, as supplemented by the Supplement, contains certain fiscal, budgetary, financial and other general information concerning the Commonwealth.
+The information contained in the April Information Statement has been supplemented by the Commonwealth Information Statement Supplement dated January 17, 2002 (the "Supplement"), which is attached hereto as Appendix A. The April Information Statement, as supplemented by the Supplement, contains certain fiscal, budgetary, financial and other general information concerning the Commonwealth.
 Exhibit A to the Supplement contains certain economic information concerning the Commonwealth.
-Exhibit B to the Supplement contains the financial statements of the Commonwealth for the fiscal year ended June 30, 2001 prepared on a statutory basis; and Exhibit C to the April Information Statement contains the financial statements of the Commonwealth for the fiscal year ended June 30, 2000 prepared on a GAAP basis.
-Specific reference is made to said Exhibits A, B and C, copies of which have been filed with each Nationally Recognized Municipal Securities Information Repository currently recognized by the Securities and Exchange Commission.
-Such financial statements are also available at the home page of the Comptroller of the Commonwealth, located at www.state.ma.us/osc.
+Exhibits B and C to the April Information Statement contain the financial statements of the Commonwealth for the fiscal year ended June 30, 2001, prepared on a statutory basis and for the fiscal year ended June 30, 2001, prepared on a GAAP basis, respectively.
+Specific reference is made to said Exhibits B and C, copies of which have been filed with each Nationally Recognized Municipal Securities Information Repository currently recognized by the Securities and Exchange Commission.
+The financial statements are also available at the home page of the Comptroller of the Commonwealth located at www.state.ma.us/osc.

-Attached hereto as Appendix B is a listing of the bonds to be refunded with the proceeds of the Bonds.
-Appendix C attached hereto contains the proposed form of legal opinion of Bond Counsel with respect to the Bonds.
-Appendix D attached hereto contains the proposed form of the Commonwealth's continuing disclosure undertaking to be included in the form of the Bonds to facilitate compliance by the Underwriters with the requirements of paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission.
-Appendix E attached hereto sets forth the specimen municipal bond insurance policy of the Insurer.
+Appendix B attached hereto contains the proposed form of legal opinion of Bond Counsel with respect to the Bonds.
+Appendix C attached hereto contains the proposed form of the Commonwealth's continuing disclosure undertaking to be included in the form of the Bonds to facilitate compliance by bidders with the requirements of paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission.
+Appendix D attached hereto sets forth a specimen municipal bond insurance policy of Financial Guaranty Insurance Company.